LarissaHuang/capstone_project/README.md

 ### Streamlit App:

-Bird classification into 4 genuses using simplified CNN base model:
+Classifying birds into 4 genuses using a CNN model:

 https://duck-duck-choose.streamlit.app/